What Is Marital Property?

 Gifts received during the marriage are separate property.
 However, because the Apple stock increased in value, $9,000 of its value is marital property.
 The original value of $1,000 is Ben’s separate property.

-As you can see, the rules governing marital and separate property can be counterintuitive and confusing.
+As you can see, the rules governing marital and separate property can be complicated and confusing.
+The analysis gets even trickier if the parties have spent money from their savings accounts or have a pre-nuptial agreement.
 Call Katelyn to discuss how your property will be classified.